- Distinguished Sustainability Scientist, Global Institute of Sustainability and Innovation

 He also has an appointment as Distinguished Faculty at Chang Gung University and Hospital system in Taiwan where he advises a Biosignatures Program seeking to discover biomarkers in oral cancer, colon cancer and other diseases and to implement wearable devices in clinical management.

-Other honors in Hartwell's career include the Albert Lasker Basic Medical Research Award, the Gairdner Foundation International Award, and the Alfred P. Sloan Award in cancer research.
-He is a member of the National Academy of Sciences.
+Dr. Hartwell is a member of the National Academy of Sciences and he received the 2001 Nobel Prize in Physiology or Medicine.
+Other honors include the Albert Lasker Basic Medical Research Award, the Gairdner Foundation International Award, the Alfred P. Sloan Award in cancer research, and the Genetics Society Medal of Honor.

-Archambault, L., L. Hartwell, E. Frisk Redman and A. Hale.
+Archambault, L., L. Hartwell, E. N. Redman and A. E. Hale.
 2012.
 Developing sustainability literacy among preservice teachers through web-based learning..
 Pp. 83-87 In: Resta, P. ed., Proceedings of the Society for Information Technology & Teacher Education International Conference .
 Society for Information Technology & Teacher Education International Conference. (link )